 How long do you want your new carpet to last?
 5 years, 10 years, 20 years?
 Not all carpets are created equal so you need to learn how to choose the right carpet based on how well it is constructed.
-Don't make the costly mistake of buying new carpet and padding until you learn how to select the right carpet for your needs and goals.
+That means you need to learn all about Carpet Specifications and how to interpret them.

-Six Keys to Getting a Great Carpet Deal!
+Key to Getting a Great Carpet Deal!

-Buying New Carpet Wisely
+Secrets to Buying New Carpet Wisely